 Pro Tip: The Carnegie Science Center sells general admission tickets, plus tickets for special exhibits.
 It is best to buy them in advance online, as certain exhibits sell out.

 #16 Sightseeing in the Pittsburgh Strip District

 The Strip is a destination for Pittsburgh shopping, eating and having fun!
 For travelers enjoying Pittsburgh vacations, we recommend spending at least a couple of hours hanging out and grazing on local fare in the revitalized district.

-We are highlighting just a few of our favorite things to do in the Strip District to help you plan your time.
+The Strip is close to our recommend Pittsburgh hotel (more on that below), and we spent quite a bit of time there and loved the area.
+We are highlighting just a few of our favorite things to do in the Strip District to help you plan what to see and do.

 S&D Polish Deli

 As surprising as it may sound, pierogies are one of the top things to eat in Pittsburgh.
-Polish immigrants brought their food to the city when they arrived in the mid-1800s and the hearty fare never went out of style.
+Polish immigrants brought along their cuisine when they arrived in the mid-1800s and the hearty fare never went out of style.